ChroGPS Dash

 Quick Installation

-On a Debian-based instance, run the following command to install ChroGPS Dash:
+On a Debian-based instance with a working Chrony and GPSd stack already in place, run the following command to install ChroGPS Dash:

 curl -fsSL https://chro.gpsda.sh/install | sudo bash